-Data Controllers and Data Processors have specific obligations and under GDPR these have been significantly amended, even though the concepts of the data ‘controller’ and ‘processor’ are essentially unchanged.
+Data Controllers and Data Processors have specific obligations under UK GDPR even though the original concepts of the data ‘controller’ and ‘processor’ are essentially unchanged.

 What is a Data Controller?

 A Data Controller determines the purposes and means of processing personal data.

 Who is the Data Controller in a dental practice or organisation?

 A Data Controller is usually the owner of a dental practice or practices, and they have overall responsibility for data protection compliance.

 An individual may be given data protection responsibilities within the practice e.g. Practice Manager, Information Governance Lead or Data Protection Lead, however, the overall responsibility for data protection always lies with the Data Controller.

 - Comply with the Data Protection Act 2018

 - Comply with UK GDPR